-WEST PALM BEACH, Fla. — Cooler air is settling into the Treasure Coast and Palm Beaches today, but the overall weather will remain pleasant with plenty of sunshine for many areas.
+WEST PALM BEACH, Fla. — Cooler air is settling into the Treasure Coast and Palm Beaches on Friday, with rain chances remaining high for the next several days.

-A weak cold front moved through Florida Thursday night and is now stalled to our south, helping shift winds out of the northeast and bringing slightly cooler temperatures to start the day.
+A weak cold front moved through Florida Thursday night and is now stalled to our south, helping shift winds out of the northeast.

 Highs this afternoon will climb into the upper 70s and low 80s across the region, with breezy onshore winds along the coast.